Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Introduction

-In this paper, we describe the design and extension of a monochromatic neutron beamline, and present a proof of concept neutron polarimetry using three neutron polarimetry devices: the supermirror neutron polarizer, the Mezei spin flipper, and an in situ polarized $^{3}$He based neutron spin analyzer.
+In this paper, we describe the design and extension of the monochromatic neutron beamline, and present a proof-of-concept polarimetry measurement using three neutron polarimetry devices: the supermirror neutron polarizer, the Mezei spin flipper, and an in situ polarized $^{3}$He-based neutron spin analyzer.
 We detail the principles of operation, experimental configurations, and results for each device, and discuss the implications for neutron instrumentation development.
 Our work demonstrates the value of a dedicated monochromatic beamline for advancing neutron polarimetry and supports the broader goals of fundamental neutron physics and materials research.